Skip Navigation

 Annotation: This brief presents 10-year trends in several key health and wellness indicators for infants and children from birth to age 5 in California.
 The indicators are health insurance coverage, source of medical care, dental visits, overweight-for-age, parents singing and reading to their child and going out with their child, and preschool attendance.

-Keywords: California, Children, Dental care, Health insurance, Infants, Medical home, Oral health, Preventive health services, Reading, School attendance, School readiness, Trends
+Keywords: California, Children, Health insurance, Infants, Medical home, Oral health, Oral health care, Preventive health services, Reading, School attendance, School readiness, Trends

 Damiano PC, Reynolds JC, McKernan SC, Mani S, Kuthy RA.
 2015.
 The need for defining a patient-centered dental home model in the era of the Affordable Care Act.
 Iowa City, IA: University of Iowa, Public Policy Center, 32 pp.